AMReX-Astro/Castro/docs_new/source/CastroSoftware.rst

 Floating point data
 -------------------

-Floating point data in the   frame work is declared as Real.
+Floating point data in the C AMReX frame work is declared as Real.
 This is typedef to either float or double depending on the make variable .